novaphotos/nova-ios-sdk/README.md

 ```
 NVFlashServiceDisabled     // BluetoothLE is not available on this device.
-NVFlashServiceIdle         // No devices are connected, we will scan for some soon.
+NVFlashServiceIdle         // No device connected, we will scan soon.
-NVFlashServiceScanning     // No devices are connected, but we're currently scanning for some.
+NVFlashServiceScanning     // No device  onnected, but we're currently scanning.
-NVFlashServiceConnecting   // Device(s) found and attempting to establish a connection.
+NVFlashServiceConnecting   // Device found and attempting to establish a connection.
 NVFlashServiceReady        // Connection to device is ready and waiting for flashes.
 Yay.
 ```